czcorpus/vert-tagextract/README.md

 # Vert-tagextract

-Vert-tagextract (vte) is a simple program for extracting structural attribute meta-data and (optionally) PoS tag variants from a [corpus vertical file](https://www.sketchengine.co.uk/documentation/preparing-corpus-text/) for use with corpus search interface [KonText](https://github.com/czcorpus/kontext).
+Vert-tagextract (vte) is a simple program for extracting structural attribute meta-data and optionally unique rows (along with frequency/ARF information) for defined columns from a [corpus vertical file](https://www.sketchengine.co.uk/documentation/preparing-corpus-text/) for use with corpus search interface [KonText](https://github.com/czcorpus/kontext).

 * [Preparing the process](#preparing_the_process)